In this article:

 With Experian's free credit monitoring tool, for instance, you'll get access to your Experian credit report and your FICO® Score☉ powered by Experian data.
 Additionally, you'll get real-time alerts when changes are made to your credit report, such as new personal information, new credit inquiries and new accounts.

-If you receive an alert about potential fraud, you can address the issue and take further steps to protect your credit reports and other personal information.
+If you receive an alert about potential fraud, you have the right to address the issue and take further steps to protect your credit reports and other personal information.